slerman12/UnifiedML2old/README.md

 It is possible to train multiple instances of the same agent in parallel by loading the agent's weights before every update with the ```load_every=``` flag.

-For example, running an agent that does environment interactions in tandem with one that does offline updates that share an experience replay and weights.

-In a concurrent process:
+For example, in a concurrent process:

 ```
 python Run.py replay.save=true load_every=true